In 100 % Muslim Ladakh I had arrived into their meagre home and hence this startled expression, ‘Who are you?’

 Her ageless features, cracked and shrivelled skin, dirty, chapped fingernails.
 Those half opened eyes that have seen decades go by.
 It almost feels as if she would crumble if someone touched her.

 On my various interactions with the villagers, they tell me how happy they are after years of turmoil to become a part of India.
-It hurts me that the borders I am so fascinated by are important precisely because of how easily their drawing untold separations.
+It hurts me that the borders I am so fascinated by are important precisely because of how easily their drawing causes untold suffering of separations.

 Jullay, I say; ‘seikha shokh’ they plead (Balti for – Come, sit).